DinisMachado87/job_it/README.md

 #### Automatically Update Dream Job Preferences:

-As a user, I want my dream job preference choices to be automatically updated when I add a new option with a new job profile, so that my preferences stay up-to-date.
+As a user, I want my dream job preference choices to be automatically updated when I add a new option with a new job profile so that my preferences stay up-to-date.

 - AC1: Whenever I add a new job profile, I am prompted to review and update my dream job preferences if needed.